ngxson/hobby-pace-trello-card/README.md

 ### Sync data

-Simple only the app on your watch.
+Simple open the app on your watch.
 Swipe down from the top.